wsmaragh/BookShelf/README.md

 * Buy book on Amazon

 ## Test:
 * clone or download the project to test.
+No dependencies.

 ## Built using:
 * Swift 4.2, and programmatic Layout (no storyboards)

 ## Developed by:
 <img src = "https://i.imgur.com/N3G0BEJ.gif" width=150>